boazmohar/DELTA_iDISCO/README.md

 # DELTA_iDISCO

 **DELTA_iDISCO** is a pipeline designed for processing and analyzing imaging data from iDISCO experiments, specifically for registering brain images to the Allen Brain Atlas and extracting regional statistics for further analysis.
+It assumes a directory structure and file names that are the default output of the [MuVi](https://www.bruker.com/en/products-and-solutions/fluorescence-microscopy/light-sheet-microscopes/muvi-spim-family.html) system.

+Please change the functions in utils.py for different inputs.

 This pipeline is based on methods and resources from the following work:

 Pisano, T. J. (2019).
-Connectivity of the Posterior Cerebellum: Transsynaptic Viral Tracing with Light-Sheet Imaged Whole-Mouse Brains. [https://dataspace.princeton.edu/handle/88435/dsp01jq085n77b](https://dataspace.princeton.edu/handle/88435/dsp01jq085n77b)
+Connectivity of the Posterior Cerebellum: Transsynaptic Viral Tracing with Light-Sheet Imaged Whole-Mouse Brains.
+[Thesis](https://dataspace.princeton.edu/handle/88435/dsp01jq085n77b)

-Source code and paramater are taken form here [Dennis lab](https://github.com/the-dennis-lab/cleared_brains/)
+Source code and paramaters are mostly copied from the following Dennis lab [repo](https://github.com/the-dennis-lab/cleared_brains/)

 ## Setup Instructions